 Shockingly Cheap ESA Letter

-Cheap ESA letter companies cut corners and typically ask you speak to an overseas doctor who is not licensed to practice in your state.
-They may even just generate a letter with a fake doctor’s name and signature on it — so, be careful!
+Cheap ESA letter companies cut corners and typically ask you to speak to an overseas doctor who is not licensed to practice in your state.
+They may even just generate a letter with a fake doctor’s name and signature on it — so be careful!

-Do not fall for sites or agencies that claim they can “certify” your animal to be an ESA.
-There is no such thing as official certification, so any document claiming to do so is a scam.
+Do not fall for sites or agencies that claim they can “certify” your animal to be an ESA in order to give legal rights.
+There is no such thing as official certification to obtain legal ESA status, so any document claiming to be such is a scam.
 An ESA letter is the only valid way to prove your animal is an ESA.
+Keep in mind that a certification or registration can provide additional proof to suspicious landlords that you worked with a legitimate company, but they do not replace ESA letters.

 Registration-Only Websites

-As stated above, there is no official registration or certification process when it comes to ESAs.
-Even if the agency claims they can give you a registration number, this does not qualify your pet as an ESA.
+As stated above, no official registration or certification process exists for ESAs.
+Even if the agency claims they can give you a registration number, this does not qualify your pet as an ESA without an ESA letter.

 Therefore, this is a red flag: if the website “registers” your pet as an emotional support animal but doesn’t put you in contact with a board-certified doctor or mental health professional who is licensed to practice in your state, your pet is not eligible for the benefits of an ESA letter.
 In other words, a certificate with your dog’s name on it is not a substitute for a doctor’s ESA letter.